A lot of people may wonder “What does a podiatrist do” and when you should see one.

 A podiatrist can also assist you with selecting appropriate footwear, training, exercise and stretching programs to get you back on your feet!

 Well Heeled Podiatry has fully qualified and experienced podiatrists who are registered with the Podiatry Board of Australia.
-Our Head podiatrist specialise in manual therapies such as dry needling, Tool Assisted Massage, Prolotherapy and Foot Mobilisation Therapy .
+Our podiatrists specialise in manual therapies such as shockwave therapy, dry needling, Tool Assisted Massage, Prolotherapy and Foot Mobilisation Therapy .